 other events will NOT be generated for free.

-For example, if you simulate a click
+For example, if you simulate a click event on a submit button, you only

-event.
-The preceding mousedown
+simulate the click event.
+The preceding mousedown and mouseup, as

 well as the subsequently expected 'submit' are neither simulated or fired